anythingcodes/gdi-es6-javascript/README.md

 # Getting Started with ES6 JavaScript

 Materials and slides for a Girl Develop It ES6 JavaScript course.
+Includes ES7's minor additions.

 ### Got a pull request?